Loso9/dominion/README.md

 #### Review points and suggestions from Martin Hošek:

-- fixing wrong Tests, which were not working due to non-determinstic methods, and adding unchecked possibilities ✔️
+- fixing wrong Tests, which were not working due to non-deterministic methods, and adding unchecked possibilities ✔️
 - implementing my own shuffling method instead of using *shuffle()* from *Collections* ✔️ (+ added *shuffling* boolean to decide, whether the DiscardPile is going to be native shuffling one or *NonShufflingDiscardPile*) ✔️
 - implementing *NonShufflingDiscardPile* (+ adding *DiscardPileInterface*) ✔️